Navigation

 Form Controls

 Concept: Form Controls | Form controls refer to a group of related elements on the web.
 These elements include text fields, radio buttons, dropdown menus, buttons, and check boxes.
-All of these elements are related as they take input from the user.
-While there are quick keys and element lists for each of these types of elements in JAWS, there is also a combined form control list which is typically more beneficial to use.
-I also only highlight a few of the quick keys for the various types of form controls.
+All these elements take input from the user.
+You can use quick keys and element lists for each type of element

 Form Controls List | Insert + F5